kennywall/import-test/_posts/2012-04-15-delivery-encrypted-cloud-storage-for-ruby-applications.md

 You can also visit the download center, where you will find links to Github repositories containing entire Ruby libraries for integrating your web application with all the functionality available via the IDrive EVS REST API.
-Using IDrive EVS, Ruby developers can deliver encrypted storage and backup within their web applications, providing security and privacy not available with Amazon S3 and other cloud providers.</p>
+Using IDrive EVS, Ruby developers can deliver encrypted storage and backup within their web applications, providing security and privacy not available with Amazon S3 and other cloud providers.
-<center><p><a href="http://apievangelist.com/2012/04/15/delivery-encrypted-cloud-storage-for-ruby-applications/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>